kleinbottle/swanlotus/content/blogs/radians/radians.md

 ### Where did degrees come from?

 Surely, degrees did not come from a protractor, although we use one to measure angles.
 How did degrees come about?
-With sixty degrees each in an equilateral triangle, ninety in a right angle , 180° in a straight line, and 360° in a full circle, how did degrees come to rule the roost of angular measure in elementary school?
+With sixty degrees each in an equilateral triangle, ninety in a right angle, 180° in a straight line, and 360° in a full circle, how did degrees come to rule the roost of angular measure in elementary school?

 Why not 100° in a full circle, or half circle, or even a quarter circle, also known as a right angle?
 Who imposed this measure upon us and what is its basis?